Medieval Cities and Towns in Italy Verona

 Meanwhile, the historic center and its cobblestone streets are lined with vibrant buildings and monuments.
 You don’t want to miss Plaza del Anfiteatro, the Aqueduct of Nottolini, the Guinigi Tower, and the Cathedral of Lucca.
 As you explore, you’ll also come across many quaint boutiques, high-end restaurants, and charming cafes.

-Read also: Safe European Cities
+Read also: Picturesque European Countrysides

 Civitella del Tronto